Signed into law in December 2019, the

 2. No more age limit for IRA contributions

-Prior to this act, retirement savers had to stop making contributions to an IRA when they reached age 70 ½.
-Since the law's passage, you can continue to
+Prior to this act, retirement savers had to stop making contributions to an IRA when they reached age 70½.
+Since the law's passage, you can continue to put money into your account beyond that age as long as you continue generating earned income through work.
+Along with the delayed RMD, that amendment provides an opportunity for older adults to further build up retirement assets before making withdrawals.

 3. Graduate students can use IRAs